Doswellia: Other fossils

 In 2012, a new species of archosauriform was described and referred to Doswellia, as the second species Doswellia sixmilensis.
 The holotype of this species was NMMNH P-61909, an incomplete skeleton including skull fragments, osteoderms, vertebrae, and possible limb fragments.
 It was found in strata of the Bluewater Creek Formation exposed at Sixmile Canyon in McKinley County, New Mexico.
-A 2020 redescription of "Doswellia" sixmilensis determined that its supposed snout fragments represented an entire skull of a related doswelliid.
-Once major anatomical differences were discovered, the species was given its own genus, Rugarhynchos, in 2020.
+A 2020 redescription of "Doswellia" sixmilensis recognized that its supposed snout fragments actually represented an entire skull with unique traits different from Doswellia.
+Once these major anatomical differences were discovered, the species was given its own doswelliid genus, Rugarhynchos.